FlutterFiesta/Shakti/README.md

 ## Salient Features

-- Learn and explore with the tutorials available
+- Explore with the tutorials available
-- Share feelings and grievances with other women and counsellor
-- Buy and sell your products from home itself
+- Buy and sell your products, see your orders
-- Search for the available opportunities and scholarships
+- Look for the available opportunities and scholarships
-- Feel safe with alerts and safe locations
+- Safety implemented with alerts and safe locations
+- Share feelings and grievances with other women and counsellor using communities
+- A chat support feature is provided for asking questions and queries on the application

 ## Technology Stack

-- Flutter and Dart were used to develop the application.
+- Flutter and Dart were used as the languages to develop the application.
 - Necessary packages were imported from pub.dev.
-- The backend has been implemented using Firebase.
-(Firebase authentication, Firestore and Firebase Storage have been used).
+- The backend has been implemented using Firebase (authentication, store and storage are used).
-- The models for Face Recognition have been implemented using tflite.
+- Tflite is used for implementing models for Face Recognition.
-- The locations have been fetched using Google Maps API.
+- Google Maps API are used for fetching location.
+- Google DialogFlow is used for chat support.

 ## Compatibility